 The staging area should be tented to provide adequate conditions for personnel and material storage.
-If the ambient temperature is above 80°F, it is highly recommended that all A+ WrapTM material be stored in a cooler underlined with ice.
-All inventory not currently in use should be stored in the staging area or nearby (air conditioned) vehicle for easy access.
-The provided Application Kit (AK-25) should provide most (if not all) of the tools required to apply the filler material and the adhesive primer.
+If the ambient temperature is above 80°F, all inventory not currently in use should be stored in the staging area or nearby (air conditioned) vehicle for easy access.
+The provided AK-25 Application Kit should provide most (if not all) of the tools required to apply the filler material and the adhesive primer.
 It is recommended to mix at the staging area and bring the mixed product down to the repair area for installation.
 Once completed, dispose of trash properly to avoid contaminating other products.